-The collaborative nature of the Ann Romney Center for Neurologic Diseases allows Brigham and Women's Hospital to provide the highest level of care while promoting discovery and accelerating the translation of scientific findings into clinical practice.
+The Ann Romney Center for Neurologic Diseases is a collaborative global pursuit to accelerate treatments, prevention, and cures for five of the world’s most complex neurologic diseases: multiple sclerosis, Alzheimer's disease, ALS (Lou Gehrig’s disease), Parkinson's disease, and brain tumors.
+The collaborative nature of the Ann Romney Center allows Brigham and Women's Hospital to partner with the medical and scientific communities worldwide in pursuit of the highest level of care while promoting discovery and accelerating the translation of scientific findings into clinical practice.

-Comprised of a group of multidisciplinary biomedical research laboratories, The Center for Neurologic Diseases has a central objective in the application of a wide range of current biological methods to the elucidation of the pathogenesis and treatment of certain chronic, unsolved neurological diseases: multiple sclerosis, Alzheimer's disease, and Parkinson's Disease.
+Comprised of a group of multidisciplinary biomedical research laboratories, the Ann Romney Center applies a wide range of biological methods to elucidate the pathogenesis and treatment of chronic, unsolved neurological diseases.

-Phone: 617.525.5200 Fax: 617.525.5252
+Phone: 617-525-5200 Fax: 617-525-5252

-US Postal Service or Package Courier: Ann Romney Center for Neurologic Diseases Harvard Institutes of Medicine 77 Avenue Louis Pasteur Boston, Massachusetts 02115
+Ann Romney Center for Neurologic Diseases 60 Fenwood Road Boston, Massachusetts 02115